 A lot of employees may not realize that they need a workers’ compensation lawyer before it’s too late and they’ve filed a claim incorrectly.
 Outlining all of the ways you can help an employee is a great way to help nudge someone in the right direction of working with a legal professional.
 You can describe how you’ll file all workers’ compensation paperwork on time, handle discussions with an employee’s insurer, and represent someone in court if need be.

 If you need even more help getting the creative juices flowing, consider using an automatic blog generator.
 All you’ll need to do is enter some common keywords regarding workers’ compensation and tools like Hubspot will come up with randomized blog titles that can help you get started.
-Don’t delay on optimizing your site—SEO usually takes 6+ months to be successful, so the sooner you start the sooner you should see your revenue increase!
+Don’t delay on optimizing your site—SEO usually takes 6+ months to be successful, so the sooner you start the sooner you should see your revenue increase and your satisfied clients coming back for more information!